Trinitas Regional Medical Center - Child/Adolescent Outpatient and Adolescent DBT Externship

 - The Child and Adolescent Outpatient Unit (COPU) offers a full array of psychiatric and behavioral health services for children and adolescents (ages 3.5-18 years old) and their family members.
 The goals of the program are to improve communication; promote problem solving/crisis resolution; improve behavior; therapeutically stabilize significantly impaired youth; and collaborate with school, pediatricians, and outside collateral support systems to stabilize and facilitate family harmony.
 The COPU offers psychological evaluations, individual/family therapy, group therapy, and psychiatric evaluations and medication management.
 A multidisciplinary team of culturally competent professionals work together to provide services in English and Spanish: board certified psychiatrists, nurse practitioners, licensed psychologists, licensed clinical social workers, licensed social workers, and licensed professional counselors.
 The COPU includes a comprehensive Dialectical Behavior Therapy (DBT) program that provides individual/family therapy, multi-family DBT skills groups, phone coaching, and DBT consultation team.

 - This placement offers two externs a range of clinical experiences at the COPU, including conducting intake evaluations; providing individual cognitive-behavioral and family therapy to children, adolescents, and families with anxiety, mood, and disruptive behavior disorders; and engaging in case management with schools, psychiatric providers, and outside case managers.
-There may be opportunities to provide group therapy services, in addition to individual/family treatment.
+There are also opportunities to provide group therapy services, in addition to individual/family treatment.
 Furthermore, externs will be trained in providing Dialectical Behavior Therapy to adolescents and their families, who exhibit symptoms of borderline personality disorder and comorbid conditions.
 They will be required to carry a caseload of 1-2 DBT cases and/or co-lead weekly multi-family DBT skills group, as well as provide phone coaching and participate in a weekly consultation team.
 Externs will receive 1-2 hours of supervision per week by licensed psychologists.
 Finally, externs will have the opportunity to participate in unit-wide treatment meetings, as well as seminars offered to psychology interns participating in the APA-accredited predoctoral internship at Trinitas.